International Economics – ECON 630

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 500 words, demonstrate course-related knowledge, and include at least 4 scholarly citations in current APA format.
 In addition to the thread, the student is required to reply to 1 classmate’s thread.
 Each reply must be at least 300 words and incorporate at least 3 scholarly citations in current APA format.